 Having defined the visit and identified the hazards, the next step is to analyse the risk.
 The level of risk is severity versus likelihood.
-If the likelihood of injury is remote and the severity minor, the activity will be classed as low risk.
-Conversely, if the likelihood of injury is at least "possible", and that injury might be severe or fatal, the activity is classed as high.
+If the likelihood of injury is remote and the severity minor, the

 The assessor can assign values for (a) the severity of the hazard (b) the likelihood of the hazard causing an incident, and multiply together to give an overall risk rating: